razor-network/docs-v2/docs/stake.md

 Import an account using the following command:

     docker exec -it razor-go razor import

+Staker needs to import the list of endpoints using `importEndpoints` command

+    docker exec -it razor-go razor importEndpoints

 Fund this account with sFUEL and RAZOR tokens to start participating in the network.